 Weevils are the most diverse group of insects that visit flowers and develop in reproductive structures (Oberprieler et al. 2007; Kirmse & Chaboo 2020).
-This close interaction with the reproductive structures of plants probably preceded the association of weevils with angiosperm flowers.
+This close interaction with the reproductive structures of plants probably preceded the colonization and diversitication of weevils on angiosperms.
 The oldest weevil fossils (such as †Belonotaris punctatissimus) were found in the Karabastau Formation (ranging from the Oxfordian to Callovian stages, 166.1 to 157.3 million years ago (Mya); Walker et al. 2018); at that time they were likely associated with gymnosperm-dominated floras (e.g., see Oberprieler & Oberprieler 2012 for slightly younger weevil fossils from the Tithonian stage, 150.8 to 145.5 Mya).
 Their origin therefore clearly predates the rise to dominance of angiosperms during the Cretaceous Terrestrial Revolution, from 125 to 80 Mya (Dilcher 2000; Magallón & Castillo 2009; Benton 2010).
 In addition, several early diverging weevil lineages, such as Caridae or Nemonychidae, typically breed on gymnosperm male or female reproductive structures (Oberprieler et al. 2007).
 Associations with angiosperm flowers and seeds evolved both within these early-diverging lineages (Ferrer et al. 2011; Kuschel & Leschen 2011) but also in more derived lineages belonging to the two most speciose weevil families (Brentidae and Curculionidae).
-Weevils generally visit flowers when feeding on pollen and ovipositing in buds, ovaries and fruits where larval development occurs (Oberprieler et al. 2007).
+Weevils in these clades generally visit flowers when feeding on pollen and ovipositing in buds, ovaries and fruits where larval development occurs (Oberprieler et al. 2007; Caldara et al. 2014).
 When adults fly between flowers to mate or oviposit on one or on a fairly narrow range of hosts, they can carry pollen between conspecific plant species, thereby pollinating them.
 Therefore, the flower-visiting and plant oviposition behaviors of several weevil lineages create the context for the evolution of BSPM from antagonistic to mutualistic interactions, or conversely (Figure 1).
 Interestingly, the ever-growing body of accumulated knowledge on plant-weevil interactions suggests that increasingly diverse and complex specialized plant-weevil BSPM interactions are to be expected (Franz & Valente 2005; Franz 2006; Saunders 2020; Toon et al. 2020).

 The first report of weevil pollination activity refers to a palm-weevil interaction and dates back to the 19th century (Von Martius 1823).
 Since then, most efforts to describe and document weevil pollination have focused on palm-weevil and cycad-weevil mutualisms (Franz & Valente 2005; Toon et al. 2020).
 This focus on cycads and palms can be explained by their characteristic conspicuous inflorescences which attract massive gatherings of weevils, so much so that they have triggered specific research.
-To date, weevil BSPM has been reported for at least 85 palm species (Arecaceae) belonging to 26 genera (Table S1).
-Weevils pollinating palms consist of at least 135 species from 17 genera, mostly belonging to the pantropical tribes Acalyptini and Derelomini (Curculionidae: Curculioninae) sensu Caldara et al. (2014), hereafter called Derelomini or derelomine weevils; see also Franz (2006) and Alonso-Zarazaga (2007) for nomenclatural uncertainties.
+To date, weevil BSPM has been reported for at least 87 palm species (Arecaceae) belonging to 26 genera (Table S1).
+Weevils pollinating palms consist of about 200 species from 17 genera, mostly belonging to the pantropical tribes Acalyptini and Derelomini (Curculionidae: Curculioninae) sensu Caldara et al. (2014), hereafter called Derelomini or derelomine weevils; see also Franz (2006) and Alonso-Zarazaga (2007) for nomenclatural uncertainties.
 Among the cycads, weevil BSPM has been reported for 91 cycad species belonging to seven genera from all three extant cycad families (Cycadaceae, Stangeriaceae and Zamiaceae).
-Weevils pollinating cycads belong to a diverse range of lineages; they are predominantly found within Curculioninae and Molytinae among the Curculionidae (ca. 50 species in six genera), but also within Belidae (24 species in three genera) and Brentidae (12 species in two genera).
+Weevils pollinating cycads belong to a diverse range of lineages; they are predominantly found within Curculioninae and Molytinae among the Curculionidae (ca. 50 species in six Paleotropical genera), but also within Belidae (24 species in six Neotropical genera) and Brentidae (12 species in two Afrotropical genera).